June 3, 2020

 Deliverables and Impact

-Stanford University Ford Dorsey Master's in International Policy Students provide recommendations related to the issue of human trafficking tailored for the international community's needs.
+Stanford University Ford Dorsey Master's in International Policy Students provided recommendations related to the issue of human trafficking tailored for the international community's needs.
 To do so, students developed a “Countering Human Trafficking in the Balkans Strategy”, which includes milestones, measurable key performance indicators (KPIs), recommendations and political statements for the Heads of States and Government and resources for the international community's further work on the issue.
 The Strategy also addresses ways the international community can cooperate with the UN and other international organizations on the issue and will build on their existing documents and practices, while considering specific defense perspectives and needs.

 This research has given us the opportunity to learn from so many incredible women leading the charge to combat trafficking from here in the U.S. and in Europe.
 We met trailblazer women who have founded nonprofits and done incredible work fighting for women and girls.
 It’s been particularly meaningful to conduct this important work in the midst of the global Covid 19 crisis, which has laid bare deep global inequalities